Charnwood-Challenge/charnwood-challenge.github.io/raceinformation.md

 # On the Day

-## Event HQ

-As we are now in a position to start work on the replacement of the group’s ageing headquarters building, this year we are unable to use the scout hut or its grounds for the event.
-However, due to the kind support of the local landowner whose fields the race usually passes through in the final half mile, we will be using these as the location for the Event HQ.
-Registration, bag drop and refreshments etc. will therefore be situated outside in tents / event shelters so please be prepared in case the weather is forecast to be wet, cold and/or windy.
-Should the weather forecast for the day of the event be particularly bad then we may have a marquee available, but this isn&#39;t guaranteed.
-Any running clubs are welcome to bring club tents for their members to use for getting changed etc. and marshals will point you to the designated area for these, close to the race start and finish.

 ## Registration

 Registration will open at 8:30 for collection of race numbers and any last-minute queries.